Teen Advisory Board

 These student leaders understand the importance of "making a difference" through their involvement in projects that help send peer-to-peer messages that positively impact others in their community.
 Events that they create and or participate in, like with Chris Herren (pictured here), whose message is focusing on “the first day and not the worst day.”
 Ryan Leaf also came to our area to share his inspirational message of hope and healing.

-There are also national projects and events like the National Drug and Alcohol Fact Week (pictured here) and the Herren Project that gives people of all ages the tools they need to make healthy choices and live happy, fulfilling lives is vital to the prevention of substance use disorder.
+National projects and events like the National Drug and Alcohol Fact Week (pictured here) and the Herren Project give people of all ages the tools they need to make healthy choices and live happy, fulfilling lives, which is vital to the prevention of substance use disorder.
 Herren Project’s prevention and wellness initiatives aim to prevent substance misuse, empower those affected by the disease of addiction, and encourage overall well-being.

-One of the most important things shared by the TAB students is that most teens do not "use" substances, and their voices need to be heard and supported, and for those that find they need help and support, there is a safe place to have those conversations too.
+One of the most important things the TAB students shared is that most teens do not "use" substances, and their voices need to be heard and supported.
+For those who find they need help and support, there is a safe place to have those conversations, too.

-Many students have reasons for choosing not to "use," and their ideas can help change the social norm that says, "all kids do it, and they'll grow out of it."
-Prevention education and understanding genetics and our environments play an essential role in how to help and support ourselves and others concerning substance use.
+Many students have reasons for choosing not to "use. " Their ideas can help change the social norm that says, "All kids do it, and they'll grow out of it."
+Prevention education and understanding genetics and our environments play an essential role in how to help and support ourselves and others regarding substance use.

 Prevention understands that delaying use and finding the necessary support in the teen years can have a lifetime effect on many aspects of a community, our country, and our world.
 Support, grace, and acceptance are imperative and will happen by sharing information, experiences, and emotional support, ultimately giving hope.